 The truth is: I completely and utterly suck at nurturing a tiny seed into a thriving herb plant indoors.
 Outside?
 No problem.
 But my indoor sprouts just seem to shrivel up and wither away, and I’ve yet to pinpoint the exact problem.
 Too much water?
 Not enough water?
 Too much sun?
 Too little sun?
 A cold draft?
 Sigh, I just don’t get it.

 What am I doing differently this time?
-Two things:

 1. I used a container that is easily transported from indoors to outdoors and back.
 Actually, if I’m being honest, this was totally unplanned.
 Originally I was just going to use a terra cotta planter that I already own, but as I walked into Walmart, I spied the most adorable Better Homes and Garden utensil caddy.